 - Bake at 400F (200C) for 30-40 min (until a toothpick comes out clean).

--You can use any type of flour you like, from rye to straight white.
+- You can use any type of flour you like, from rye to straight white.
 I typically use a traditional whole wheat mixed with a small amount of coarse wheat for texture.
-If you want to make a gluten free soda bread or use straight oat flour follow this recipe instead.
+If you want to make a gluten free soda bread follow this recipe instead.